Catskill (town), New York: History

-The area of the town was purchased from the indigenous peoples in 1678, and the first settler was Derrick Teunis van Vechten, who built a house here in 1680.
+The first settler was Derrick Teunis van Vechten, who built a house here in 1680.
 The town was established on March 7, 1788, as part of Albany County.
 When Greene County was formed on March 25, 1800, Catskill became part of the new county.
 The town was increased by an addition from the town of Woodstock in 1800, but was later decreased upon the formation of the towns of Cairo (1803) and Athens (1815).
 Catskill is the location of the story "Rip Van Winkle" by Washington Irving.

 On July 23, 2003, an F2 tornado ripped across the town.
 The worst of the damage occurred at the Kiskatom flats.
 The tornado crossed over New York Route 32 and went past the Friar Tuck Inn, causing two mobile homes to flip over.

 Geography

 According to the United States Census Bureau, the town has a total area of 64.2 square miles (166.2 km2), of which 60.5 square miles (156.8 km2) is land and 3.7 square miles (9.5 km2, or 5.69%) is water.

 The eastern town line is defined by the Hudson River, forming the border with Columbia County.
 The southern town line is the border of Ulster County.
 The Town is bordered by the town of Athens on the north, Cairo to the northwest, Hunter to the west, and Saugerties to the south.